Organomercury chemistry: Addition to alkenes and alkynes

-This reaction is called the Hofmann-Sand Reaction.
+This reaction is called the Hofmann–Sand reaction.

+Internal alkynes undergo mercuration with incorporation of solvent:

-Reaction of Hg(II) compounds with carbanion equivalents
+Reaction of Hg(II) compounds with C-heteroatom bonds

 A general synthetic route to organomercury compounds entails alkylation with Grignard reagents and organolithium compounds.
-Diethylmercury results from the reaction of mercury chloride with two equivalents of ethylmagnesium bromide, a conversion that would typically be conducted in diethyl ether solution.
-The resulting (CH3CH2)2Hg is a dense liquid (2.466 g/cm3) that boils at 57 °C at 16 torr.
-The compound is slightly soluble in ethanol and soluble in ether.
+Diethylmercury results from the reaction of mercury chloride with two equivalents of ethylmagnesium bromide, a conversion typically conducted in diethyl ether solution.

-Similarly, diphenylmercury (m.p.
-121–123 °C) can be prepared by reaction of mercury chloride and phenylmagnesium bromide.
+Similarly, diphenylmercury can be prepared by reaction of mercury chloride and phenylmagnesium bromide.
 A related preparation entails formation of phenylsodium in the presence of mercury(II) salts.

-Other methods

 Hg(II) can be alkylated by treatment with diazonium salts in the presence of copper metal.
 In this way 2-chloromercuri-naphthalene has been prepared.

-Phenyl(trichloromethyl)mercury can be prepared by generating dichlorocarbene in the presence of phenylmercuric chloride.
-A convenient carbene source is sodium trichloroacetate.
-This compound on heating releases dichlorocarbene: